 I strongly feel that the evidence from all these researchers and scientists should not only be promoted but used.

 Nature is FREE and does not contain all those harmful chemicals used in prescription drugs, it really only has positive side effects.
 It is time to use what nature has provided for us and use it to our advantage to maintain a healthy body and mind as much as possible.

 It is also important that we care and protect all our green areas for future generations.
 Whether this be through rejecting construction companies taking over and flattening our green areas for offices, housing or commercial use or by keeping it clean and free of litter, so we maintain balance in our ecosystems for both flora and fauna to flourish.

-I’d ask that you do some of your research into how nature could help you.
-Use it when choosing where you camp or spend time outside and encourage the younger generation, whether your children, siblings, family members or youth groups to spend more time outside.
+I’d strongly urge that you do some of your research into how nature could help you.
+Use it when choosing where you camp or spending time outside and encourage the younger generation, whether your children, siblings, family members or youth groups to spend more time outside.

 Nature lifts and energises us, boosting both physical and mental health.
 Once you start to feel these changes for yourself you will be amazed and use it to make a positive change in your life.
 You only get one life.
 So let nature nurture it a little by allowing it into your life regularly.
 I promise, you won’t be disappointed.